 4. Etch out the vision according to priority

 At this stage, it’s time to give it shape.
 You need to be realistic now.
 You need to go out and do the due diligence.
-If you’re in a manufacturing industry and you would like to do backward integration, think about the resources, money, and people required to do the job.
+If you’re in the manufacturing industry and you would like to do backward integration, think about the resources, money, and people required to do the job.

 Ask yourself – Is it necessary?
 How valuable may it become in the long run?
 Sit with your SWOT.
 Does your SWOT depict that you have the strengths in going for this step?
-If yes, go ahead and if no, stop.
+If yes, go ahead, and if no, stop.